r1chardj0n3s/parse/README.rst

   will be set to 00:00:00.
 - except in ISO 8601 the day and month digits may be 0-padded
 - the separator for the ta and tg formats may be "-" or "/"
+- named months (abbreviations or full names) may be used in the ta and tg formats
 - as per RFC 2822 the e-mail format may omit the day (and comma), and the seconds but nothing else
 - hours greater than 12 will be happily accepted